mawills/40k-sim/README.md

 ### (bool) `SHOW_SLAIN_MODELS`:

 **Example: "True"**.
 If the `OUTPUT_TYPE` is `"table"`, this option will display the average number of slain models in the defending unit in parenthesis next to the average damage.
-Requires that the `DEFENDER_WOUND_PER_MODEL` config options be set.
+Requires that the `DEFENDER_WOUND_PER_MODEL` config option be set.

 ### (int) `WINDOW_HEIGHT_IN`: